 Jessica Stern’s main focus is on perpetrators of violence and the possible connections between trauma and terror.
 She has written on terrorist groups across religions and ideologies, among them neo-Nazis, Islamists, anarchists, and white supremacists.
 She has also written about counter-radicalization programs for both neo-Nazi and Islamist terrorists.
-She has been working with a team at Boston Children’s Hospital on the risk factors for violence among Somali-refugee youth.
-She is currently working on a study of Radovan Karadzic, indicted for war crimes in Bosnia.
+She has been working with a team at the Harvard School of Public Health to evaluate countering violent extremism (CVE) programs in Colorado, Canada, Sweden and Macedonia, a project funded by NATO and the Department of Homeland Security.
+She is also working on a project researching prison deradicalization funded by the National Institute of Justice.
+Her forthcoming book, My War Criminal: Personal Encounters with an Architect of Genocide, is a study of Radovan Karadzic, indicted for war crimes in Bosnia.

 Stern is the coauthor with J.M.
 Berger of ISIS: The State of Terror; and the author of Denial: A Memoir of Terror, selected by the Washington Post as a best book of the year; Terror in the Name of God: Why Religious Militants Kill, selected by the New York Times as a notable book of the year; The Ultimate Terrorists; and numerous articles on terrorism.
 She has held fellowships awarded by the John Simon Guggenheim Foundation, the Erik Erikson Institute, and the MacArthur Foundation.
 She was a Council on Foreign Relations International Affairs Fellow, a National Fellow at Stanford University’s Hoover Institution, and a Fellow of the World Economic Forum.
 Stern taught as a Lecturer at Harvard University from 1999-2015.
 Prior to joining the Harvard faculty, she worked in government, serving on President Clinton’s National Security Council Staff and as an analyst at Lawrence Livermore National Laboratory.
-Stern has nearly completed her training as an Advanced Academic Candidate at the Massachusetts Institute of Psychoanalysis.
+She is a 2016 graduate of the Massachusetts Institute of Psychoanalysis.

 Terrorism, Trauma, Rape, Atrocities, Post-traumatic Growth